ExxponentialLLC/miniliftDIY/docs/private/ExecutiveSummary.md

 <br>

 **Assumptions** <br>
-The assumptions of **market share** consider the conservative estimate of distribution *only* in the four main retail chains mentioned above and of *only* an elevator model (Minilift NANO).
+**Market share** assumptions are based on a conservative estimate of distribution *only* in the four major retail chains mentioned above and of *only* 1 elevator model (Minilift NANO).

-Together, these four retail chains add up to about 4,000 stores in the American territory, so that the estimated amount of sales in five years means that only 3.5% of the total stores will be able to sell one piece of equipment per year.
+These four retail chains have approximately 4,000 stores in the US, and our assumption is that only 3.5% of these stores will sell 1 elevator per year over the 5-year period.

-The simulations also used the following premises of **attraction** and **conversion** in the year 2: <br>
+The model also used the following assumption of **enquiries** and **conversions** in year 2: <br>
 - Price list of the Minilift Nano DIY - US $ 11,266;
-- % discount for the dealer - 20%
+- % discount for the retailer - 20%
 - Retail stores (total) - 4,000
-- Attraction rate of at least one LEAD per year - 20% of stores
+- Enquiry rate of at least one LEAD per year - 20% of stores
 - Leads ("SAL" type) generated in year 2 - 3,750
 - Conversion rate (SALES/SAL) - 3.0%
-- Products sold in year 2 - 132 pieces of equipment (Retail + online)
+- Products sold in year 2 - 132 elevators (Retail + online)

-Obs.: *SAL = Sales accepted leads* <br><br>
+Note: *SAL = Sales accepted leads* <br><br>

 <p align = "center">
   <img src = "img/revenue_forecast_15.png" width = "600">
 </p>
-<p align="center"><em>Sales overview according to funding and growth assumptions.</em>
+<p align="center"><em>Sales overview based on funding and growth assumptions.</em>
 </p><br>

-P&L simulations also considered the following premises: <br>
+P&L model is also based on the following **assumptions on costs and prices in year 2**: <br>

 **Assumptions for costs and prices in year 2**
 - Total direct cost of production (including freight) - $ 4,920
 - Product return rate - 15%
-- Rate of reuse of the returned product - 95%
+- Rate of re-use of the returned product - 95%
 - Sales taxes (VAT) - 0% <br><br>

 ### Company Startup
-The company's startup, scheduled for the **first year** of operation, aims to:
+The company's first year start-up plan includes:
-- Start commercial operation in the city of Miami, FL;
+- Launch commercial operations in the city of Miami, FL.
-- Complete the **DIY adaptation project** of the Minivator NANO model;
+- Complete the **DIY plan** of the Minilift NANO model.
-- Produce **a prototype** for field tests;
+- Produce **a prototype** for field tests.
-- Produce **three prototypes** for showroom;
+- Produce **three prototypes** for showroom.
-- Produce **ten units** for initial stock;
+- Produce **ten units** as an initial stock.
-- Start negotiations and close a contract with **at least one** retail chain;
+- Start negotiations and close a contract with **at least one** retail chain.
 - Promote the roadshow to raise funds for the next stage of the plan. <br><br>

 <p align="center">